advanced-security/GSSAR/README.md

 - Amazon AWS Access Key ID
 - Google Cloud Private Key ID

 There would need to be three remediators.
-One for Dropbox, one for Amazon and one for Google.
+One for Dropbox Access Tokens, one for Amazon AWS Access Keys and one for Google Cloud Private Keys.

 The rest of the state machine (outside of remediators) is secret type agnostic.
 Meaning it will work for any current and future secret types.
+It is worth understanding how the rest of the design works, but you do not directly need to edit ot change anything outside of the remediators.

 ### Technoligies Used